-Ekar is the first gravel groupset by Campagnolo — and claimed to be the lightest 1x.
+Ekar was the first gravel groupset by Campagnolo — and claimed to be the lightest 1x groupset for gravel bikes.
+The focus of Ekar is performance gravel and racing.

-Can it measure up against Shimano and SRAM?
-Here's everything you need to know about the new technology.
+Can Ekar measure up against Shimano GRX and SRAM?
+Here's everything you need to know about Campagnolo's technology.

 Originally slated for release in the summer of 2020, Campagnolo pushed back the launch of their all-new 13-speed gravel-specific mechanical groupset called Ekar (pronounced ECK-ar).